-Marketing doesn’t get the respect that it’s due.
+Marketing planning doesn’t get the respect that it’s due.
 No matter how great the product or service, it will wither on the vine and die if no one knows about it.
 That’s where marketing comes in.
-But marketing doesn’t just happen: it takes a concerted effort.
-You might even say it’s a project, because it is.
-And any project manager can tell you that without a plan, a project is aimless and destined for failure.
+But marketing doesn’t just happen: You’ll need to create a marketing plan.
+You might even say it’s like a project, because it is.
+And any project manager can tell you that without a marketing plan, a project is aimless and destined for failure.

 All businesses need a marketing plan to succeed.
 Yet so many businesses think they don’t have the time or money to invest in one.
-When funds get tight, it’s usually the marketing department that suffers the cuts.
-In fact, it’s marketing that can return a business to profitability.
+When funds get tight, it’s usually the marketing budget that suffers the cuts.
+This is unfortunate because a marketing plan it’s what can return a business to profitability.

-If you’re looking to get the most out of your marketing, then take the time to learn about how to create an effective marketing plan from the perspective of a project manager.
+If you’re looking to get the most out of your marketing strategies, then take the time to learn about how to create a marketing plan for your business.

 What Is a Marketing Plan?

 A marketing plan consists of all the strategies that a company will execute to reach its marketing goals over a period of time.
 Marketing plans usually outline marketing activities on a monthly, quarterly or annual basis.

 Therefore, the first thing to know about a marketing plan, as any project manager will tell you, is to do the research.
 A plan is not created in a vacuum.
 It must have context.
 For one thing, there is likely to have been similar marketing efforts in the past.
 These can provide valuable historic data to guide your new plan.

 Some examples of marketing strategies that can be part of a marketing plan are online advertising, email marketing, content marketing, social media management, events, etc. Marketing plans vary greatly but they all share these basic elements:

 - Executive Summary: Summarizes the content of your marketing plan.
 It’s also used for business cases and project proposals.